Botulinum toxin TREATMENT FOR WRINKLES: MYTHS VS. FACTS

 Aside from cosmetic use, Botox is also used to treat migraine headaches, excessive sweating (hyperhidrosis), eye twitching, and jaw clenching.

-Is Botox Safe?
+Is botulinum toxin Safe?

-Yes—Botox is considered very safe when administered by an experienced dermatologist or aesthetic practitioner.
+Yes—botulinum toxin is considered very safe when administered by an experienced dermatologist or aesthetic practitioner.
 Side effects are typically minor and temporary, such as slight bruising or redness at the injection site.
 However, choosing a licensed and trained professional is key.
 Improper application can lead to unnatural results or complications.

-What to Expect During a Botox Session
+What to Expect During a botulinum toxin Session

-Here’s what a typical Botox treatment involves:.
+Here’s what a typicalbotulinum toxin treatment involves:.

 - Consultation: Discuss your skin concerns and treatment goals.